p-argento/uni/DM2/_DM2.md

 ## Project
 Do not report a point to point matrix comparing 2 time series.
-Do not use simple distance calculations, they MUST be used to do something useful like clustering.
+Do not report simple distance calculations, they MUST be used to do something useful like clustering.